The Crêt de la Neige loop via La Calame, starting from Crozet

 - Picking plants and collecting minerals is also prohibited.

-The trail crosses a quiet area, which is closed from 15 December to 30 June.
-Tolerance is granted for use of the GR® trail, provided you stay strictly on the marked path.
+The trail crosses a quiet zone, which is closed from 15 December to 30 June.
+An exception is made for the use of the GR® trail, provided that you stay strictly on the marked path.
 It is forbidden to leave the path.

 ▶ Before setting off:

-Check the general and local weather forecast to ensure there is no rain.
+Check the general and local weather forecast to ensure there will be no precipitation.

-Find out about the approach walk, the height of the route, the walking time and possible escape routes (IGN map, GPS, guidebook, etc.)
+Find out about the approach walk, the height of the route, the walking time, and possible escape routes (IGN map, GPS, topo guide, etc.).

-Inform a friend or relative of your plans and contact them if there are any changes: departure and return times, number of participants with each person's phone number, vehicle(s), parking.
+Inform a friend or family member of your plans and contact them again in case of any changes: departure and return times, number of participants with each person's telephone number, vehicle(s), parking.

-Avoid setting off alone, use equipment that is suitable for the activity, properly adjusted and in good condition, including a head torch, a fully equipped first aid kit, a survival blanket, etc.
+Avoid setting off alone.
+Use equipment that is suitable for the activity, properly adjusted and in good condition, including a head torch, a complete first aid kit, a survival blanket, etc.

-In case of problems, call 112 (European emergency number).
+In case of an emergency, call 112 (European emergency number).

-When hiking, it is common to encounter flocks of sheep or goats guarded by protective dogs called Patous.
+When hiking, it is common to come across flocks of sheep or goats guarded by guard dogs, called Patous.
 These dogs, which are formidable against predators such as wolves, bears and lynxes, can frighten hikers with their barking.
-Patous protect herds independently.
-Their main role is to deter intruders and alert the shepherd.
-Raised among sheep from a young age, they learn to protect them at all times, often in groups.
+The Patou protects the flocks completely independently.
+Its main role is to deter intruders and alert the shepherd.
+Raised among the sheep from an early age, it learns to protect them constantly, often in groups.

 - Identify grazing areas before setting off.